Winning Cases

 Spousal support, also known as alimony, provides financial assistance from one former spouse to another to promote financial fairness after divorce.
 Florida courts consider several statutory factors, such as the length of the marriage, standard of living, each party’s financial resources, and contributions during the marriage.
 In St. Petersburg, Pinellas County judges apply Florida Statute 61.08 and closely review the individual facts of every case.

-• Types of spousal support: Bridge-the-gap, rehabilitative, durational, and permanent alimony are all options, depending on your family’s needs and specific facts.
+- Types of spousal support: Bridge-the-gap, rehabilitative, and durational alimony, depending on your family’s needs and specific facts.

 No two alimony cases look the same.
 We help you understand the range of options, explain what the court considers, and outline realistic pathways toward a fair outcome.